 He is a member of the London Legacy Development Corporation Quality Review Panel, an independent panel that advises the LLDC on planning decisions that affect new building and outdoor spaces in the area around the Queen Elizabeth Olympic Park.

 In 2019, Peter St John, in partnership with Adam Caruso, was elected a Royal Academician.
 In November 2020, Peter was elected Treasurer of the Royal Academy, becoming the 31st Academician to hold this office.

 Peter is a member of the RIBA, the Federation of Swiss Architects, and the Berlin Chamber of Architects.

 Rod Heyes, London

-Rod Heyes studied architecture at the University of Cambridge, and at London Metropolitan University – formerly the University of North London.
+Rod Heyes studied architecture at the University of Cambridge, and at London Metropolitan University.
 He joined Caruso St John in 1998 and was made a director in 2005.
-Rod oversees the management and strategic direction of Caruso St John’s London office, and leads several of the practice’s project teams.
+Rod oversees the management and strategic direction of Caruso St John’s London office and leads several project teams.

-Alongside his practice and teaching, Rod is studying for an MSc in Building Conservation at the University of York, and is registering as a Conservation Architect.
+Alongside his practice and teaching, Rod recently completed an MSc in Building Conservation from the University of York, and is registering as a Conservation Architect.